Maldives top court orders retrial of ex-president, opposition leaders

 “The Supreme Court’s verdict effectively ends President Yameen’s authoritarian rule,” it said in a statement.

-Reporting by Mohamed Junayd; Writing by Shihar Aneez; Editing by Hugh Lawson
+Additional dreporting and writing by Shihar Aneez; Editing by Hugh Lawson and Michael Perry